Alphadelta14/universe/README.md

 `3.0.0-1-sha.4b30d1d59e796e8796b43916f1d153a90c34a38b` Development
 build for next release (either `3.0.2`, `3.1.1`, or `4.0.1`)

+### Storage Note
+Because the dynamic nature of development metadata contents, it is recommended to use a smudge such as `$Id$` or `$Date$` in the actual version file.
+Universe provides tools to automatically convert when releasing updates.

 ## Pre-release Versions
 Pre-releases should be considered as published development builds.
 Use the metadata prefixes `a.N`, `b.N`, `rc.N`